keyboardio/Kaleidoscope/README.md

 everything we typed, look up an action for the entered symbol, and execute that.

-There are a number of ways this can be useful, but the easiest showcase is symbolic Unicode input: `SYSTER coffee SPACE` turns into `☕`, witch just a little code.
+There are a number of ways this can be useful, but the easiest showcase is symbolic Unicode input: `SYSTER coffee SPACE` turns into `☕`, with just a little code.

 ## Using the plugin

-To use the plugin, one needs to include the header, and set up a function that will handle the symbol actions:
+To use the plugin, one needs to include the header and set up a function that will handle the symbol actions:

 ```c++